uhlerlab/image2reg/README.md

 ### 4. Inference and analyses of the regulatory gene embeddings

+Given the previously computed inputs the proposed graph-convolutional autoencoder model can be trained to infer the regulatory gene embeddings within and outside of the leave-target-out evaluation setup described in the paper.
+The code required to run those experiments is available in ```notebooks/ppi/embedding/gae_gene_embs.ipynb```.
+All required inputs for the analyses are outputs of the previously described steps but also directly available as part of the optional data resources.

+The analysis of the clustering of the inferred gene-gene embedding are also included in that notebook.
+The R notebook in ```notebooks/ppi/embeddings/gene_embedding_cluster_analyses.Rmd```.

 ---

 ### 5. Mapping gene perturbation to regulatory gene embeddings

+Finally, the code required to assess the alignment of the inferred regulatory gene and perturbation gene embeddings in the described leave-one-targe-out evaluation setup including the associated meta-analyses are available in the notebook ```notebooks/translation/mapping/translational_mapping_lot_final_gridsearch.ipynb```.

 ---